-The Proposed Certificate of Amendment is a result of feedback that we received from Institutional Shareholder Services Inc. ("ISS") in the ISS Proxy Analysis & Benchmark Policy Voting Recommendations report issued to our company on September 4, 2021 (the "2021 ISS Report").
+Our recommendation is a result of feedback that we received from Institutional Shareholder Services Inc. ("ISS") in the ISS Proxy Analysis & Benchmark Policy Voting Recommendations report issued to our company on September 4, 2021 (the "2021 ISS Report") and the result of the vote on the supermajority voting requirements at the 2022 Annual Meeting outlined above.
 In the 2021 ISS Report, ISS, among other items, recommended that we modify the supermajority voting requirements to help prevent the locking in of provisions in our governing documents that may not be in the best interests of our stockholders and may prevent future stockholders from effecting change.
 It is our Board of Director's view that, subject to any applicable laws, our stockholders should have the ability to make certain changes to our certificate of incorporation and bylaws with majority support.

-In adopting and declaring the advisability of the Proposed Certificate of Amendment, our Board of Directors carefully considered the implications of amending our certificate of incorporation to eliminate the provisions requiring a supermajority stockholder vote for certain amendments to our certificate of incorporation and for stockholders to amend our bylaws.
-These supermajority voting requirements are intended to protect against self-interested action by large stockholders by requiring broad stockholder support for certain types of governance changes.
-By eliminating the supermajority voting requirements, the Proposed Certificate of Amendment may make it easier for one or more stockholders to effect other corporate governance changes in the future.
+In adopting and declaring the advisability of the Proposal, our Board of Directors carefully considered the implications of implementing a simple majority vote as requested by the Proponent.
+Our supermajority voting requirements are intended to protect against self-interested action by large stockholders by requiring broad stockholder support for certain types of governance changes.
+By eliminating the supermajority voting requirements, the actions requested by the Proponent may make it easier for one or more stockholders to effect other corporate governance changes in the future.
 Nevertheless, our Board of Directors believes that eliminating these supermajority voting requirements is consistent with generally held views of good corporate governance, as evidenced by the fact that many other public companies have transitioned away from similar supermajority voting requirements in the years after going public.
 In consideration of the details described above, our Board of Directors believes this action is in the best interest of our company and our stockholders.